MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ## Introduction

-This write-up is about writing a kernel module in `Rust` which will expose a file under `/proc/rust-proc-file`, the file is going to function as a regular file, but backed by pure ram.
+This write-up is about writing a kernel module in `Rust` which will expose a file under `/proc/rust-proc-file`, the file is going to function as a regular file, but backed by just ram.

-It'll go through zero-cost abstractions and how one can safely wrap `unsafe extern "C" fn`'s hiding away the gritty details of `C`-APIs.
+It'll go through zero-cost abstractions and how one can safely wrap `unsafe extern "C" fn`s hiding away the gritty details of `C`-APIs.

-It'll also go through numerous ways of causing and avoiding UB, as well as some kernel internals.
+It'll also go through numerous ways of causing and avoiding [undefined behaviour (UB)](https://doc.rust-lang.org/reference/behavior-considered-undefined.html)
+, as well as some kernel internals.

 This write-up is code-heavy, all code shown is licensed under GPLv2 and generally there are links with the code which can be followed to the source which also contains its license.